Chocolate Museums Around the World to Add to Your Bucket List

 2. Sweet Space Museum | Spain

-The new candy land includes nine rooms, which curators have promised to change regularly to keep the surprises fresh for visitors.
+Sweet Space Museum was launched in Madrid in November 2020.
+The candy land includes nine rooms, which curators have promised to change regularly to keep the surprises fresh for visitors.
 Key features are a candy floss forest, sugar cloud walls and a lollipop waterfall.
 Visitors will no doubt feel fully immersed into a world of pure imagination which would give Willy Wonka’s Chocolate Factory a run for his money.
+The new exhibits have been spectacularly designed by some of Spain’s leading artists, including Okuda San Miguel, Antonyo Marest and Christian Escribá.

 Don’t Miss: TFN’s Definitive Food Guide To Barcelona